Rubber sides are extra durable

 Material: Solid and safe

-This lunch box and its compartment tray are made from durable plastic that’s FDA-approved and free of BPA, vinyl, lead, and polyvinyl chloride plastic (PVC).
-Translation: you can rest assured that toxins won’t be leaching into your little one’s food.
+This lunch box and its compartment tray are made from durable plastic that’s free of BPA, vinyl, lead, and polyvinyl chloride plastic (PVC).
+Translation: you can rest assured that nothing will be leaching into your little one’s food.

 Additionally, both parts of this product are freezer safe and its compartment tray is microwave safe, though the manufacturer recommends not to microwave it for longer than three minutes at a time.
 (The outer shell is not microwave-safe.)